Restoring Reason and Civility in Public Places.

 How should civility be taught?
 How can we convince an agitated person that we understand their concerns and want to collaborate with them not overpower them?
 What educational methods can allow the beginner to integrate the skills of civility in daily life?

-It was to answer these questions that lead Rosemary Masters to take part in a ten-year study of a training program for emergency medical technicians and paramedics offered by LaGuardia Community College, a branch of the City University of New York.
+It was to answer these questions that led Rosemary Masters to take part in a ten-year study of a training program for emergency medical technicians and paramedics offered by LaGuardia Community College, a branch of the City University of New York.

 Originally the goal was simple: to identify and categorize the interventions that EMTs and paramedics use to ameliorate the panic, rage, and humiliation experienced by many patients receiving out-of-hospital emergency medical care.
 The research team soon saw that the same interventions EMTs and paramedics employ might be useful, not only to first responders, but a huge swath of the American work force, the men and women we call frontline workers.
 The eSCAPe Protocol was born.